thandile/TikkunCoin/README.md

 ```
  truffle test
 ```
-This will run all the tests in the test directory
+This will run all the tests in the test directory.
+If all the tests pass you are good to go ahead with deploying.

 ## Deployment